Posted on December 07 2020

 That’s right folks, the festive season is finally upon us, and like some Lovecraftian monster, Mariah Carey —the official Queen of Christmas — has awoken from the depths of her slumber to reign supreme once again.
 She doesn’t want a lot for Christmas: only complete and utter world domination.
 And she’s got a new Apple TV+ special, Mariah Carey’s Magical Christmas Special, and a re-release of her 2010 single, ‘Oh Santa!’ (now featuring Ariana Grande and Jennifer Hudson) to help her achieve exactly that.

-To celebrate the re-release of ‘Oh Santa!’ and Carey’s return to world dominance we’re taking a quick track-by-track look back at her oft-neglected second Christmas album, 2010’s Merry Christmas II You, to see how it stands up against her (now iconic) first holiday release, Merry Christmas.
+To celebrate the re-release of ‘Oh Santa!’, and Carey’s return to world dominance, we’re taking a quick track-by-track look at the album that birthed it, her oft-neglected (and far more polarising) second Christmas album, 2010’s Merry Christmas II You, to see how it stands up against her iconic first holiday release, Merry Christmas.

 First though: a disclaimer.
 Merry Christmas II You (MCIIYou) is an acquired taste.
 Where her first holiday album was able to achieve a kind of timeless grace with its mixture of gospel-ised standards and Phil Spector inspired gems, MCIIYou’s appeal is in its campy, unabashedly millennial kitsch.
 More stylised and experimental than Merry Christmas, it isn’t often you’re going to hear MCIIYou blasting out of Westfield speakers everywhere.
 But all the more reason for us to take a deep dive right?
 Ready or not, here we go!

 1. Santa Claus Is Coming to Town (Intro)

 Light, orchestral.
 Nothing much.
 Sounds like the beginning of a Christmas movie.
 More of a primer than anything else, goading expectations before launching into the wonder that is…